as an artist development and live event company, we offer a range of services to meet all of your possible needs.

-After a song has been recorded, there is an extensive amount of work left to be done.
-The first step being editing - this involves working alongside the artist and producer, going through each individual track and deciding which tracks will be put into the mix, putting all of the pieces together (comping), and cleaning everything up.
-After this the songs must be mixed; this is done using outboard gear, plugins, or a mix of both.
-The goal is to create a unique and exciting aural experience that suits both the artists and producers expectations, and is enjoyable for the listener.
-After the mix has been agreed upon by all parties, it is sent off to mastering.
-Mastering is the final step before printing and distribution, and is said to be the most important step by many.
-Mastering gets the project ready to be printed onto CD or Vinyl, or to be distributed online to iTunes/Soundcloud/Bandcamp/etc... .
-This process usually includes sequencing (the order of songs), as well as spacing between songs, and ensuring that the project as a whole sounds like one complete, smooth piece of work.
+The goal is to creative a unique and exciting aural experience that suits both the artists and producers expectations, and is enjoyable for the listener.
+After the mix has been finalized, it is sent off to mastering which is the final step before printing and distribution.
+Mastering is said to be the most important step by many.
+Once mastered the project is ready to be printed onto CD or vinyl, or to be distributed online to all the streaming services.

 The artist manager is one of the most important people in an artists career.
-The artist manager takes on multiple different responsibilities such as: booking the artist gigs and shows that best suit their genre, their following and their comfort level, being a representative on the artists behalf to media, labels, and others who wish to contact the artist, as well as assuring that any and all offers and dealings that involve that artist are in the artists best interest.
+The artist manager takes on multiple different responsibilites such as: booking the artists gigs and shows that best suit them, being a representative on the artists behalf to media, labels and others who wish to contact the artist, as well as assuring that any and all offers and dealings that involve the artists are in the artists best interest.